michael-sumner/go-make-things/content/guides/ajax-and-http.md

 Learn how to make HTTP requests, asynchronously grab HTML from another page, and more.
 Together, we'll write a working project with Ajax.

+This guide is short, focused, and made for beginners.
+Learn the ins-and-outs of Ajax with vanilla JavaScript in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}